indiqusdocs/yntraa/docs/GettingStarted/AdvancedConfigurations/AddingCustomScripts.md

 - You want to write a custom function or logic to control how and what elements render on the web page.
 - You don't want ad-blockers or privacy-focused browsers to flag external scripts (for example, Google Analytics, Tag Manager etc.) as ads.

-Custom scripts can be added individually to Apiculus Cloud Console and to the Admin Console.
-To add a custom script, navigate to **Settings > Custom Scripts** from the user menu on the top right of the Apiculus Admin Console and paste the script in either of the text boxes as appropriate.
+Custom scripts can be added individually to Yntraa cloud platform and to the Admin Console.
+To add a custom script, navigate to **Settings > Custom Scripts** from the user menu on the top right of the Yntraa Admin platform and paste the script in either of the text boxes as appropriate.

 :::note
 The script should be wrapped between `<script>` and `</script>` tags.